tempusdominus/bootstrap-4/README.md

 This package is a fork of the original [tempusdominus/bootstrap-4](https://github.com/tempusdominus/bootstrap-4) repo.

-This fork includes bugfixes, new features, and comes with updated NPM packages.
+This fork includes bugfixes, new features, and comes with updated NPM packages ([JSFiddle](https://jsfiddle.net/kpsoqdnr/3/)).

 The original README.md follows below this paragraph.